What is an Asscher Cut Diamond? October 28, 2021 – Posted in: Jewelry Blog

 The Asscher cut diamond is identified by its 58 larger step facets, smaller table, and higher crown.
 The clarity of an Asscher cut diamond is what truly sets it apart.
 Unlike brilliant cuts, Asscher cuts do not have that excessive amount of sparkle and brilliance.

 History of the Asscher Cut

 The Asscher Family Patent

-The Asscher Cut itself was patented, upon the design first being revealed in 1902 by The Asscher Diamond Company in Amsterdam, Holland.
+The patent for the Asscher Cut diamond was submitted by The Asscher Diamond Company in Amsterdam, Holland in 1902.
 Due to Jewish persecution, the Asscher family had their business and store of diamonds seized during World War 2.
 The patent was never renewed.

 The lack of patents led to many companies utilizing the square-emerald cut design of the original Asscher cut.

 Joseph Asscher was already a famous diamond expert when the Cullinan Diamond was discovered in South Africa in 1905.
 King Edward VII of England received the diamonds, and he commissioned The Asscher Company to cleave the huge 3,106 carat stone.

 The resulting cut stones, nominally named Cullinan I to Cullinan IX are all owned by the British Royal Family, with the two largest stones forming part of the British Crown Jewels.
 The Cullinan II is one of the most famous cushion cut diamonds.